Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 Navigate to the [`monthly-challenges`](../monthly-challenges/) folder and read the README file in the challenge folder for complete instructions.

-See the "[Setting Up a Slack Bot](#setting-up-a-slack-bot)" section to learn more about working with Slack during the challenge.
+Learn more about using Slack during the challenge in the "[Setting Up a Slack Bot](#setting-up-a-slack-bot)" section.

 ### Post Challenge